leswright1977/PySpectrometer2/README.md

 ## Standard Spectroscope

 For the standard build, I used a pocket spectroscope(link below) coupled into a picamera by means of a zoom lens.
 The job is simple: Mount the zoom lens on the picam, and mount the spectroscope in front, and focus the camera on the spectrum, until it is sharp and clear.
-Use either daylight (which has pronounced Fraunhoffer lines) or a fluorecent lamp, which has pronounced emission lines.
+Use either daylight (which has pronounced Fraunhoffer lines) or a fluorescent lamp, which has pronounced emission lines.
 The following command will help you: libcamera-hello -t 0

 ![Screenshot](media/scope.png)